How to Become a Principal

 High School Principal

-Similar to their elementary school counterpart, secondary school principals have a multifaceted role in caring for and guiding the school.
+Similar to their elementary school counterparts, secondary school principals have a multifaceted role in caring for and guiding the school.
 High school principals:

 - Manage public and private schools for children from grade 9 to grade 12